K-U-R-E/kicad_footprints/README.md

 A template file is provided

-Note: By contributing you agree to lucense it under the same MIT license as the rest of kicad_pid
+Note: By contributing you agree to license it under the same MIT license as the rest of kicad_pid

 ## License